5 October, 2023

 Once you’re certain of what value you want to deliver and have developed and tested a solution, it’s time to bring it to life.
 During the development phase, PMs need to keep track of the features being built by developers.
 The key is to work with tools that allow them to mirror and support the agile development lifecycle of engineering and technology teams.

-Confluence Good for: Documentation and collaboration Cost: Check out their customizable price page GA rating: 4.4/5 Number of collaborators: 10-20,000
+Good for: Documentation and collaboration Cost: Check out their customizable price page GetApp rating: 4.4/5 Number of collaborators: 10-20,000

-Jira Good for: Accountability and clarity in task management, great integrations with code version control repository tools Cost: Free for up to 10 users.
+Good for: Accountability and clarity in task management, great integrations with code version control repository tools and project management tools.
+Cost: Free for up to 10 users.
 Standard, premium and enterprise pricing available GA rating: 4.4/5 Number of collaborators: 10-20,000

 SpongeBob and Patrick, peanut butter and jelly, Confluence and Jira.
 Confluence, the collaborative documentation wiki, and Jira, the issue- and task-tracking software, make one of the world’s greatest duos.
 The short answer is that, together, they make it easier for engineers to complete their work.
 Their tasks — and everything they need to know to complete them — are in one place.

 Engineering primarily owns product development and are often the users of Jira, while PMs support them in their development work through breaking down the work, sequencing it, and helping with solution discovery.
-Jira can be used to align on the daily progress and remove roadblocks.
+Jira can be used as an agile project management tool to align on the daily progress and remove roadblocks.

 How you use both tools depends on your framework, but Confluence and Jira complement each other primarily in two ways: